Altier-Tech/echo-tunes/README.md

 5. Say "Play" to start playing music
 6. Say "Stop" to stop playing music
 7. Say "Next Song" to play the next song
-8. Say "Previous" to play the previous song
+8. Say "Previous Song" to play the previous song
 9. Say "Search" to search for a song
 10. Say "Exit" to close the application